f3d-app/f3d/doc/libf3d/CLASSES.md

 When provided by the engine, the interactor class lets you choose how to interact with the data.

-It contains the animation API to start and stop animation.
+It contains the animation API to start and stop animation as well as recover the number of available animations and their names.

 Interactor lets you add, remove and trigger your [commands](../user/COMMANDS.md).
 The commands let you interact with the libf3d in a very flexible manner.